 During the first three years of the blue gold period the lettered series, the smaller sets A- E featured new models showing extensive use of the new strip and flexible plates some models were the same with plates replacing the braced girders.
 In the larger sets F - L, models were nearly all adaptations of earlier models or the same models with the illustrations retouched to show the cross hatching and in some cases the printing blocks were altered.
 The lack of new ideas was a pity as the full potential of the new parts was not realised until the sets were revised in 1937.

 When the new plates were introduced there were two types, strip plates of heavy steel and flexible plates, up to 11 x 5 holes made of fibre board.
 The fibre plates were soon dropped to be replaced by thin steel plates and only the longer plates remained as heavier strip plates.
 The cross hatched plates were plain blue on one side but this was rarely shown in Meccano models in the Meccano Magazine or the manuals.
 Another innovation at that time were rubber drive belts, .long asked for by Meccano enthusiasts.
-Shown left is the smallest set in the blue gold range "A" picture taken from the 1934/35 Meccano products catalogue
+Shown right is the smallest set in the blue gold range "A" picture taken from the 1934/35 Meccano products catalogue

 In 1937 the range of sets was changed, this time to a more sensible and understandable numerical system 0 -10.
 The new sets had a less parts, especially the large sets, than their equivalent sets in the A-L. range.
 The new content and set numbers did mean that all the Manuals had to be redesigned with almost all containing many new models.
 Changes were also made to the colour of some parts. bush wheels, wheel discs, one inch pulleys, flanged wheels and a few small parts were sprayed red.
 The strip and flexible plates had rounded corners instead of the previous square, sharp ones.
 The road wheels came with red centres and white rims, a new part the semi circular plate was also introduced at this time .
 Although sets around 1937 can have different combinations of these colours, my original 5, 5a and 6a sets had both types of plates red and gold road wheels all brass wheels (none red) but with red, double angle brackets.
 Shown below is one of the two attractive small parts boxes I recently obtained from the 7a Accessory set.
+Toward the end of production some sets had plain blue parts red and black tin road wheels as post war sets.

 Meccano in France continued with the blue and gold colours until 1970.